+The quality assessment checklist, with G and S composed of four items each and each one with a maximum score of 1, shows a weighted average, where S weights 3 times more than G, as the specific contributions (S) of a study is more important than the general contributions (G).
+Papers with an overall score >= 3 were considered “high” quality studies; papers with a score >= 1.5 and < 3 were considered “medium” quality; and papers with a score < 1.5 were considered of "lower" quality and were excluded from the analysis.
+It is important to highlight that we do not evaluate the quality of the paper itself with this criterion, but only its contributions’ alignment with our purpose.

+The second quality assessment criteria (QA2) rates papers according to the forums where they were published.
+It considers “high” for papers published in forums rated A, and “medium” for papers published in forums rated B, according CORE for conferences, and SJR for journals.

+The third quality assessment criteria (QA3) rates papers according to their citations.
+Where, one paper is considered a high score for articles with more than five citations, a medium score for articles with less than five citations and low score for articles without citations.
+We will use Google Scholar to verify citations.

+However, the QA3 will be unfair to recent work for having fewer citations.
+For these cases, the fourth quality assessment criteria (QA4) analyze, articles from the last five years, which have potentially "high" relevance, have at least one citation and articles that have not been cited have potentially "medium" relevance.

 Analyze Protocol (A.2), Provide Feedback (A.3) and Review Protocol (A.4)

 The objective of these activities is to evaluate and validate the SLR protocol.
 Thus, outcomes from phase (A) where evaluated by Reviewers during a session with two specialists.
 These specialists are experts in EBSE.
 For this reviewing session, we prepared a 30-minute presentation with the objective of the study, the process followed, and the outcomes.
 After presentation, we had session to discuss and collect reviewer comments based on the presentation and a checklist was provided to the Reviewers for feedback.
 This checklist was composed of 10 questions, each evaluated in a range 1 to 5, where 1 meant full disagreement and 5 meant full agreement with the statement.
 In general, the feedback received was very good, as the quality assessment results ranged from 75% (average 4) to 100% (average 5).